Jurassic Park (franchise): The Lost World: Jurassic Park (1997)

 Before The Lost World was published, a film adaptation was already in pre-production, with its release occurring in May 1997.
 The film was a commercial success, breaking many box-office records when released.
 The film was released to mixed reviews, similar to its predecessor in terms of characterization.
 Critical response to The Lost World has since become more favorable, with some publications calling it the best Jurassic Park sequel.
 Much like the first film, The Lost World: Jurassic Park made a number of changes to the plot and characters from the book, replacing the corporate rivals with an internal power struggle and changing the roles or characterizations of several protagonists.

-When a vacationing family stumbles upon the dinosaurs of Isla Sorna, a secondary island where the animals were bred en masse and allowed to grow before being transported to the park, Ian Malcolm (Jeff Goldblum) is called in by John Hammond (Richard Attenborough) to lead a team to document the island to turn it into a preserve, where the animals can roam free without interference from the outside world.
-Malcolm agrees to go when he discovers his girlfriend, paleontologist Sarah Harding (Julianne Moore) is already on the island, while at the same time Hammond's nephew, Peter Ludlow (Arliss Howard), has taken over his uncle's company and leads a team of hunters to capture the creatures and bring them back to a theme park in San Diego.
-The two groups clash and are ultimately forced to work together to evade the predatory creatures and survive the second island.
-The film also stars Pete Postlethwaite, Richard Schiff, Vince Vaughn, Vanessa Lee Chester, Peter Stormare, and a young Camilla Belle.